 Presented by Northwest VEG

-The next 8-week session of the Master VEG Program will begin on Wednesday Feb 18 at the Pearl District Whole Foods Market located at 1210 NW Couch St in Portland.
+The current session of our 8-week session of the Master VEG Program is taking place at the Pearl District Whole Foods Market located at 1210 NW Couch St in Portland.

 Sponsored by Whole Foods Market - Pearl District